IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-bigquery-guardium/README.md

 ### Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Enable the universal connector if it is disabled.
-3. Click Upload File and select the offline [guardium_logstash-offline-plugins-ps-bigQuery.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-pubsub-bigquery-guardium/BigQueryOverPubSubPackage/guardium_logstash-offline-plugins-ps-bigQuery.zip) plug-in.
+3. Click Upload File and select the relevant plugin based on the version of the Guardium.
 After it is uploaded, click ```OK```.
-This step is not necessary for Guardium Data Protection v12.0 and later.
+    * For the Guardium 11.x, download the [Logstash_Offline_package_7.x](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-pubsub-bigquery-guardium/BigQueryOverPubSubPackage/guardium_logstash-offline-plugins-ps-bigQuery.zip)
+    * For the Guardium 12.x, download the [Logstash_Offline_package_8.x](https://github.com/IBM/universal-connectors/releases/download/v1.5.0/logstash-filter-big_query_guardium_filter.zip)
 4. Click ```Upload File``` and select the key.json file.
 After it is uploaded, click ```OK```.
 5. Click the Plus sign to open the Connector Configuration dialog box.
 6. Type a name in the Connector name field.